Weyaaron/nvim-training/Readme.md

 [![License: GPL](https://img.shields.io/badge/License-GPL-brightgreen.svg)](https://opensource.org/license/gpl-3-0/)

-**Installation is currently(As of 2023-08-11) on halt due to a few unresolved issues.**

 This code implements a Neovim Plugin for training your muscle memory.

 This plugin fills a gap I have noticed a during interaction with vim:
 Knowing is half the battle, executing another entirely.
 This plugin aims to help with the latter.

-A training session consists of a series of tasks, each of which is small and composable.
+A training session consists of a series of tasks, each of which is small and easily repeatable.
 The plugin will recognize when a task is completed and automatically start the next one.
 This helps to work on a lot of tasks in a short amount of time.

-As of 2023-07, this code implements a few basic commands for training of movement.
+As of 2023-08, this code implements a few basic commands for training of movement.
 But it is missing critical features for usability: There is little documentation, and some glitches are to be expected.

 It is loosely inspired by https://first20hours.github.io/keyzen-colemak/

-## To try it out
+# To try it out

 **Installation is currently(As of 2023-08-11) on halt due to a few unresolved issues.**